nimarafati/workshop-genome_annotation/labs/functional_annotation.md

 <code> grep -P "\tgene" maker_final.interpro.blast/maker_final.gff | grep -v "Name" | wc -l</code>
 </details>

-:mortar_board: Choose one gene in your gff file with annotation with at least one GO terms (they look like GO:XXXX) and some domains annotated and have a look a them in the [Gene Ontology webpage](http://www.geneontology.org/) and [Interproscan webpage](http://www.ebi.ac.uk/interpro/).
+:mortar_board: Choose one gene in your gff file with annotation with at least one GO terms (they look like GO:XXXX) and some domains annotated and have a look at them in the [Gene Ontology webpage](http://www.geneontology.org/) and [Interproscan webpage](http://www.ebi.ac.uk/interpro/).

 ### Set nice IDs

 The purpose is to modify the ID value by something more convenient (i.e FLYG00000001 instead of maker-4-exonerate_protein2genome-gene-8.41).
 ```
-gff3_sp_manage_functional_annotation.pl -f maker_final.interpro.blast/maker_final.gff --ID FLY -o maker_final.interpro.blast.ID
+agat_sp_manage_functional_annotation.pl -f maker_final.interpro.blast/maker_final.gff -id FLY -o maker_final.interpro.blast.ID
 ```
 The improved annotation is the gff file inside the maker_final.interpro.blast.ID folder.